 Natural Calm magnesium is an organic magnesium salt.
 Combining magnesium carbonate with citric acid produces magnesium citrate when dissolved in liquid.

-It’s true that different forms of magnesium behave differently in the body, but you’d be surprised at the gap between what’s proven and what’s claimed by some magnesium companies.
+It’s true that different forms of magnesium behave differently in the body, but you’d be surprised at the gap between what’s proven and what’s claimed.

 How Magnesium is Absorbed: Creative Marketing vs. Facts

-Let’s start with what seem like the incontestable truths.
+Let’s start with the closest to incontestable truths available.